Updated: September 2021

 I remember it was both a familiar and alien sensation.
 Unlike smoking, there wasn't any warmth to the vape; and there was a "catch" on the inhale whether from the sensation or the flavour I can't be 100% sure.
 It was definitely a unique experience, but the taste from the vape convinced me to keep at it.
 That I think was the most surprising thing, the taste.
 I did cough, almost immediately after each vape for the first dozen or so then less regularly for a few days then it stopped.
 Unless I'm a complete moron and don't leave a fresh tank to wick properly!

-I used to (and still do sometimes) with mouth to lung inhales, never with direct lung inhales for some reason
+I used to [cough] (and still do sometimes) with Mouth-to-Lung inhales, never with Direct-Lung inhales for some reason

-If you continue to experience a cough when you vape, you could change the PG/VG ratio.
+If you continue to experience a cough when you vape, you could change the VG:PG ratio.